3N4N/luzarsblog/_posts/2020-04-28-building-a-character.md

 First came the name: Spider-Man.
 Precise and concise.
 Then came his
 physique: lithe and strong.
-Strong as in athletically strong, not body-builder strong, because, although spiders---the likeness of Spider-Man---are strong creatures, none of them have abs like Dwayne Johnson.
+Strong as in athletically strong, not body-builder strong, because, although spiders--the likeness of Spider-Man--are strong creatures, none of them have abs like Dwayne Johnson.
 At least, I don't think so.

 Then I figured out couple of choices as to how someone might become